 - Neural networks for classification and regression (just a review to get you warmed up!)

 - How to model image data in code

 - How to model text data for NLP (including preprocessing steps for text)

-- How to build an RNN using Tensorflow 2
+- How to build an CNN using Tensorflow 2

-- How to use a GRU and LSTM in Tensorflow 2
+- How to use batch normalization and dropout regularization in Tensorflow 2

-- How to do time series forecasting with Tensorflow 2
+- How to do image classification in Tensorflow 2

 - How to use Embeddings in Tensorflow 2 for NLP

-- How to build a Text Classification RNN for NLP (examples: spam detection, sentiment analysis, parts-of-speech tagging, named entity recognition)
+- How to build a Text Classification CNN for NLP (examples: spam detection, sentiment analysis, parts-of-speech tagging, named entity recognition)